Intra-day update: rupee continues to appreciate against US dollar

 - Currency hovers at 282-283 level in inter-bank market

-The Pakistani rupee registered marginal improvement against the US dollar, appreciating 0.21% during the opening hours of trading in the inter-bank market on Friday.
+The Pakistani rupee recorded marginal gain against the US dollar, appreciating 0.09% during the opening hours of trading in the inter-bank market on Tuesday.

 This is an intra-day update